 Become an Honorary Member of the Idaho Sheriffs' Association or Donate to Our Organization and Help Keep Idaho Safe

 We have over 3,500 members support the work we do providing financial assistance

-How Long Can COVID-19 Survive in The Air and On Surfaces?
+How Long Can COVID-19 Survive?

+Continue to clean all surfaces.
 If surfaces are dirty, first clean them using a detergent and water, then disinfect them.
 A list of products suitable for use against COVID-19 is available here.
 This list has been pre-approved by the U.S. Environmental Protection Agency (EPA) for use during the COVID-19 outbreak.